Click here for his Kindle book:

 After the Army and in my twenties, I was working as a commercial artist at the Prudential Insurance Company in the Public Relations and Advertising Department.
 The director of my department was Henry Gasser NA, a well-known watercolor artist, and when I told him I wanted to continue my art studies he suggested the Frank Reilly School of Art.
-When I was applying to get into Mr. Reilly’s school, I showed him the pencil drawing of the boxers on the left.
+When I was applying to get into Mr. Reilly’s school, I showed him the pencil drawing of the boxers above.
 He glanced at it and said, “Yes, I can help you with that”.

 In addition to teaching, Frank Joseph Reilly was a fine artist, illustrator, muralist, syndicated columnist, after dinner speaker, film producer (on Dean Cornwell, James Montgomery Flagg etc.) and lecturer.
 He was respected not only for the high quality of his work as an artist and teacher but for the professional achievements of his students.
 While he was teaching at the Art Students League, (29 years), there was up to a three year waiting list for his classes and his formal lectures were standing room only.
 He had studied with George B. Bridgman for drawing and was his monitor, Frank Vincent Du Mond for painting and with his friend Dean Cornwell for murals (He later executed a sixty three foot wide mural at the Bronx High School of Science).